rqlite/rqlite/README.md

 ### In-memory databases
 You can also try using an [in-memory database](https://www.sqlite.org/inmemorydb.html).
 In this mode no actual SQLite file is created and the entire database is stored in memory.
 Using an in-memory *will not put your data at risk*.
 Since the Raft log is the authoritave store for all data, and is written to disk, an in-memory database can be fully recreated on start-up.

+Pass `-mem` to `rqlited` at start-up to enable an in-memory database.

 ## Administration API
 *Being refactored for v2.0, and is currently non-functional.*